 Scott is the director of Elega Corporation, which produces business applications and develops games.
 His development career was launched in the litigation support industry and has expanded to solar energy using Salesforce and its Apex programming language, Python, C#, and numerous kinds of integrated databases.

 Course Overview Hi everyone.
 My name is Scott Lee, and welcome to my course, Salesforce Workflow: Getting Started.
 I am the founder and director of Elega Corporation.
 I've also worked for other companies for many years as a Salesforce and software developer.
 Did you know that you can automatically update records in your Salesforce database without ever having to write any traditional programming language?
 It's possible with Workflow.
-In this course, we're going to enact field updates, send emails alerts, learn how to configure outbound messages, create task records, all using Workflow, and introduce Visual Workflow, another tool for point-and-click automation.
-By the end of this course, you'll now how to create your own workflow rules, having seen practical real-world style examples, and have a better idea of choosing the right Salesforce automation tool for a given problem.
+In this course, we are going to enact field updates, send email alerts, learn how to configure outbound messages, create task records all using Workflow, and introduce Visual Workflow, another tool for point‑and‑click automation.
+By the end of this course, you'll know how to create your own workflow rules having seen practical, real‑world style examples and have a better idea of choosing the right Salesforce automation tool for a given problem.
 Before beginning the course, you should be familiar with Salesforce objects and records.
-Overall, this is built with the beginner in mind.
-You are not required to have had any administrative or development-related experience.
-I hope you'll join me on this journey to learn Salesforce Workflow and Visual Workflow with the Salesforce Workflow: Getting Started course, at Pluralsight.
+Overall, this is built with the beginner in mind, you are not required to have had any administrative or development related experience.
+I hope you'll join me on this journey to learn Salesforce Workflow and Visual Flow with the Salesforce Workflow: Getting Started course, at Pluralsight.